-In fact, landscaping was cussed topics at the meetsaid, "Thave a problem with the way that the codes enforcement people are dealing with our landscape ments.
-We put land scaping requirements on developments and they're not getting done.
-'And when they get com plaints, the people that are complaining about not Continued on page 2 City discusses complicated Tennova purchase novation plans hinge on severnot they can be sold or leased to The city's plans to purchase ve Tennova Physicians Regional Medical Center are more complicated than first announced with many variables playing into the proposal.
-Deputy Mayor Bill Lyon and Chief Operating Officer David Brace explained the twists and turns of the deal to relocate the police and fire department to the Oakwood-Lincoln Park neighborhood in a council workshop Thurs-Although a letter of intent has been sent, the purchase, al proposals, all of which both city officials say will involve neighbor hood input.
-Total estimated cost. to the city is estimated, on completion, at \$40 million.
-The idea is change the 18-acre property, located just off Broad way beside Fulton High School to eventually accommodate not only the police and fire depart-ments but the city municipal court and the city's pension board as well.
-The city, at this point, has no plans to use all of the strucbusinesses or organizations.
+In fact, landscaping was cussed topics at the meet said, "I have a problem with the way that the codes enforcement people are dealing with our landscape ments.
+We put landscaping requirements on developments and they're not getting done "And when they get com plaints, the people that are complaining about not Continued on page 2 City discusses complicated Tennova purchase The city's plans to purchase he Tennova Physicians Regional Medical Center are more complicated than first announced with many variables playing into the proposal.
+Deputy Mayor Bill Lyon and Chief Operating Officer David Brace explained the twists and turns of the deal to relocate the police and fire department to the Oakwood-Lincoln Park neighborhood in a council workshop Thursday Although a letter of intent. has been sent, the purchase, renovation plans hinge on several proposals, all of which both city ficials say will involve neighbor hood input.
+Total estimated cost to the city is estimated, on com-pletion, at \$40 million.
+The idea is change the 18-acre property, located just off Broadway beside Fulton High School to eventually accommodate not only the police and fire depart-ments but the city municipal court and the city's pension board as well.
+The city, at this point, has no plans to use all of the structures there and the fate of those not they can be sold or leased to businesses or organizations.
 It was noted that the director of the Knowille Health Department and the Helen Ross McNabb Center were present and are being consulted about poss interest in using some of the facility.
 The hospital has been closed and has recently posted signs telling people of the closure.
-There are hopes that an emergency or medical clinic would locate there Buildings saved and re-sold on the private market would add to Mary's hospital, hidden within the walls of the facility, will be uncovered and saved if possible Architect Glen Richters, hired by the city to do a preliminary cost review of the facility, presented cost estimates within a slide presentation to the packed house in the City-County Building's Small Assembly Room.
+Then are hopes that an emergency or medical clinic would locate there Buildings saved and re-sold on the private market would add to Mary's hospital, hidden within the walls of the facility, will be uncovered and saved if possible Architect Glen Richters, hired by the city to do a preliminary cost review of the facility, presented cost estimates within a slide pre sentation to the packed house in the City-County Building's Small Assembly Room.
 He said that if the north site of the hospital is included the cost could come to \$46,731.
 Brace commented that the figures are "preliminary numbers but accurate," adding that Continued on page 3 11-Year-Old Coin Prodigy Shares his Craft